Golf Tutorials

 By Spencer Lanoue

 One of the most common questions from parents of junior golfers is deciding which set of tees their child should use.
-This article will get straight to the answer, providing clear guidelines and systems you can an use at any golf course to set your junior up for success, fun, and faster improvement.
+This article will get straight to the answer, providing clear guidelines and systems you can use at any golf course to set your junior up for success, fun, and faster improvement.

 Choosing Tees is About Distance, Not Age

-Let's clear up the biggest misconception right away: the tee box a junior golfer should play from an has almost nothing to do with their age.
-Walk down the line at any junior tournament, and you'll see a 12-year-old an who hits it 240 yards standing right next to a 12-year-old an who hits it 150 yards.
-They are not the same player an and shouldn't be forced to play the golf course from the same overall distance.
+Let's clear up the biggest misconception right away: the tee box a junior golfer should play from has almost nothing to do with their age.
+Walk down the line at any junior tournament, and you'll see a 12-year-old who hits it 240 yards standing right next to a 12-year-old who hits it 150 yards.
+They are not the same player and shouldn't be forced to play the golf course from the same overall distance.

-The single most important an factor in deciding where a junior plays from is their average driver distance.
+The single most important factor in deciding where a junior plays from is their average driver distance.
 Specifically, how far do they carry the ball in the air with their driver off the tee?
 That single number unlocks everything.
-Forget age, forget what their friends do, an and focus on scaling the course to fit their an game, right now.
+Forget age, forget what their friends do, and focus on scaling the course to fit their game, right now.

 How to Find Your Junior's Average Driver Distance